Trauma Informed Somatic Shadow Work Energetic + Spiritual Healing Plant Medicine Teacher

 Today, the basis of my work explores early and formative wounds that take up space in our bodies and energy fields and uses a multi-modality approach to integrate those wounds so you can live in alignment with what is most true for you.

-As Lilla Watson says “If you have come here to help me, you are wasting your time.
-But if you have come because your liberation is bound up with mine, then let us work together.”
-As my own healing process continues to unfold, I find that self-care is only one aspect of healing and that for true healing to occur, we must look through the broader lens of sociocultural and ancestral healing.
-An important part of my work is exploring the ways in which my own body remembers cultural trauma, examining my biases, and working towards unsettling settler colonialism in myself and the ways it shows up in the field of healing arts.
+As my own healing process continues to unfold, I find that self-care is only one aspect of healing and that for true healing to occur, we must look through the broader lens of socio-cultural well being and ancestral reconnection.
+An important part of my work is exploring the ways in which my own body remembers cultural trauma, examining my biases, and working towards unsettling settler colonialism in myself and being accountable to the ways it shows up in the healing arts field.

 I view the trust of every client as a gift and view my role in our relationship as merely space holder to encourage self-connection.
 You are a sacred and whole being and by simply showing up, you have become my teacher and I am grateful.

-In June of 2015, I founded Capitol Hill Healing Arts Collective and in March of 2017 opened our second location in Madrona.
-We are an amazing group of 17 healers coming together to offer an array of modalities including Chiropractic, Massage, Psychotherapy & Medication management, Sound Healing, Acupuncture, Hypnotherapy, Coaching, Astrology, Tarot, Personal Ceremony, Reiki, Ayurveda and more.
+In June of 2015, I founded Capitol Hill Healing Arts Collective and in March of 2017 opened a second location in Madrona from which my practice is based.
+We are an amazing group of 17 healers and teachers coming together to offer intentional, inclusive, and accessible spaces for healing, reconnection, and education to unfold.

-Our Madrona location offers a charming boutique Apothecary and offers weekly events and classes including Herbalism, Ayurveda, Astrology, Practitioner Trainings, Yoga, Ritual, Sound Baths and more.
+Our Madrona location offers a charming boutique Apothecary and offers weekly events and classes including Herbalism, Ayurveda, Astrology, Tarot, Practitioner Trainings, Ritual, Sound Baths and more.